-If the IRS review provides that the ball was still in A1's hands when the shot clock signal sounded, this is a shot clock violation by team A. A1's field goal shall not count.
-The game shall be resumed with a team B throw-in from the place nearest to where the shot clock violation occurred.
+In (a) or (b) if the IRS review provides that the ball was still in A1's hands when the shot clock signal sounded, this is a shot clock violation by team A. A1's field goal shall not count.
+In (a) the game shall be resumed with a team B throw-in from the place nearest to where the shot clock violation occurred.
+In (b) the game shall be resumed with a throw-in for the team that had control of the ball or was entitled to the ball when the referees stopped the game, from the place nearest to where the ball was located when the game was stopped.

-If the IRS review provides that the ball had left A1's hands on his shot for a field goal before the shot clock signal sounded, this is not a shot clock violation by team A. The shot clock signal shall be disregarded.
+In (a) or (b) if the IRS review provides that the ball had left A1's hands on his shot for a field goal before the shot clock signal sounded, this is not a shot clock violation by team A. The shot clock signal shall be disregarded.
 A1's field goal shall count.
-The game shall be resumed with a team B throw-in from its endline as after any successful field goal.
+In (a) the game shall be resumed with a team B throw-in from its endline as after any successful field goal.
+In (b) the game shall be resumed with a throw-in for the team that had control of the ball or was entitled to the ball when the referees stopped the game, from the place nearest to where the ball was located when the game was stopped.